Associations with Disease Syndromes

 Benefits of Screening

-STD screening and treating asymptomatic persons for M. genitalium could reduce transmission and spread.
+STD testing and treating asymptomatic persons for M. genitalium could reduce transmission and spread.
 However, reductions in prevalence following the start of sexually transmitted programs do not always occur, as shown by the increasing prevalence of chlamydia in the United States.
-If detected infections are treated, Mgen Home tests can reduce the likelihood of infection resistance, leading to a lower resistance population.
+If detected infections are treated, Mgen Home Kits can reduce the likelihood of infection resistance, leading to a lower resistance population.

 Harms of Screening